SRH University

 • If applicable, proof of special qualifications that entitles the applicant to study in the respective degree programme at SRH University of Applied Sciences Heidelberg (e.g. proof of community or social commitment, special skills, language certificates, awards, stays abroad, certificates of internships relevant to studies, certificates of vocational training, etc.)

-• Certificate of enrolment or signed study contract for applicants from EEA countries* or final admission letter for applicants from non-EEA countries**
+• Certificate of enrolment or signed study contract for applicants from EEA countries* or Letter of acceptance for applicants from non-EEA countries**

-*For applicants from EEA countries: Please note that you must upload the signed study contract and the enrolment fee must be paid before the scholarship committee meets (at the beginning of February for the summer semester and at the beginning of September for the winter semester).
+*For applicants from EEA countries: Please note that you must upload the signed study contract and the enrolment fee must be paid before the scholarship committee meets.

-**For applicants from non-EEA countries: you can apply with the Pre-Admission Letter.
-However, you must have the Final Admission Letter (fees must be paid) before the Scholarship Committee meets and decides on the award of the scholarship (beginning of February for the summer semester and beginning of September for the winter semester).
+**For applicants from non-EEA countries: you can apply with Letter of Acceptance.
+Please note that the enrolment fees must be paid before the Scholarship Committee meets and decides on the award of the scholarship.
 If you are awarded the scholarship, the tuition fees you have already paid will be refunded.

 Yes, both cancellations and acceptances are sent by e-mail.
-The results are usually communicated 4-6 weeks after the application deadline.
+The results are usually communicated 1-2 weeks before the funding period starts.

 No. Scholarship holders do not have to repay the funds they receive.